 - Why does David Bowie’s wife (Iman) take Kirk and Bones outside the magnetic field when she’s trying to get them recaptured anyway?
 (Kirk engages in art-imitating-life self-deprecation here when he has to fight an impostor Kirk.)

-- Followed by a big orange explosion (another thing which could never happen in deep space).
+- Followed by a Pretty Orange Explosion (another thing which could never happen in deep space).

 the future is the past revisited

 Director Nicholas Meyer comments on how the TREK canon grew so revered – much of it to do with this striking film:

 “One of the few theories that caught my fancy is that in literature, art and in experience, everything is leading up to the present moment – in other words, when you read a book or see a film or view a painting, the sum total of all your experience of world history and art is contributing to your understanding of that painting….
 It also works backwards: that what you see now will inform things that you go back and re-read and re-view; for example, if you look at the TREK TV series, you will find them immeasurably enriched by the movies that came after them – because you bring your consciousness of the films to the original episodes.
 And the original episodes get better, more dense, more complicated…”

 Writer Denny Martin Flynn adds: “When you look back at the early TV episodes, the cast of seven characters were very shallow.
 So many possibilities were never entered into; only realized later in the movies…”

 Gene Roddenberry, the creator of STAR TREK is given way more credit than he deserves for the popularity of TREK.